Get After It Media: History

 On April 16, 2012, Luken Communications and Jim Owens Entertainment announced that the companies had teamed to relaunch The Nashville Network as a digital broadcast television network set for a late summer 2012 launch (TNN previously existed as a cable channel started by Gaylord Entertainment Company in 1983).
 The network was rebranded the next year as Heartland.

 On June 21, 2013, an Arkansas jury awarded a $47.4 million verdict against Luken Communications for a claim of fraudulent transfer of the ownership of RTV six years prior.
 In order to appeal, Luken Communications filed for Chapter 11 bankruptcy as a protection measure.
 The appeal spanned more than a year but was ultimately successful, and in October 2014, the company announced it was emerging from bankruptcy protection and continued to grow and expand its network offerings.
 In December 2014, Luken Communications launched a new digital network, Rev'n, with a focus on automotive enthusiasts.

 In December 2019, Luken Communications rebranded as Reach High Media Group, as Joel Wertman had by then taken over as president and CEO of the company from Luken.
-It again rebranded in early 2021 to Get After It Media, with Wertman remaining as president.
+It again rebranded in early 2021 to Get After It Media, with Wertman remaining as president; in March 2021, the company launched a new streaming platform known as It's Real Good TV.

+On April 13, 2026, Hasbro Entertainment announced a partnership with Get After It Media to launch Hasbro Legends, a new digital and FAST channel focused on series from its legacy franchises, such as G.I.
+Joe, My Little Pony, Power Rangers, and Transformers.

+On April 22, 2026, it was announced that The Action Channel and Rev'n would be merged to form Rev'n Action.
+The relaunch took effect on May 4.